Navigating the Depths: Unraveling the Difference Between Wealth and Money

 The Essence of Wealth

 Wealth, in contrast, embodies a holistic abundance that encompasses not only financial resources but also personal well-being and fulfillment.
-True wealth is synonymous with freedom—the freedom to live life on one's own terms, pursue meaningful endeavors, and cultivate experiences that enrich the soul.
+True wealth is synonymous with freedom—the freedom to live life on one's terms, pursue meaningful endeavors, and cultivate experiences that enrich the soul.
 It emanates from a deep sense of purpose and alignment with one's values, transcending material possessions to embrace the richness of human existence.

 Money vs Wealth in Practice

 When asked about goals, she replied that she would like to get to the point of making $1 million per year at some point.
-Rather than taking this at surface level, I asked the simple question, “Why?”.
+Rather than taking this at the surface level, I asked the simple question, “Why?”.
 She replied, “I’m not sure, I guess it just sounds nice”.

 Previously in the conversation, I had learned about her desire to travel and experience life at its fullest.
 With this in mind, I asked her if she had to choose between making $1 million per year and working 60 hours a week or making $500k a year and working 20 hours a week, which one should she prefer?
 Without hesitation, she chose the latter option.